ninabarzh/ipa/content/en/docs/guides/smart-home.md

 * Door locks
 * Smart cameras

-Reset instructions are specific—check the manufacturer’s site or manual.
+Reset instructions are specific, check the manufacturer’s site or manual.

 5. Check for routines, automations, or alerts